markmac99/pi-meteortools/README.md

 PI Scripts
 =========
-This folder contains scripts for use onti Pi to monitor, maintain and analyse the data from the RMS processes.
+This folder contains scripts for use on the Pi to monitor, maintain and analyse the data from the RMS processes.

 checkForMeteors.sh